nikpopov/switcher_component/README.md

 # switcher_component
-Switcher components based on Material UI used in React project
+Switcher components based on Material UI, StoryBook and can be used in React project